Devblog artikkel om Agder, nr. 11

-In Agder county the organizations in civil society are well placed to address this.
+In Agder county organizations in civil society are well placed to address this.
 That is, to determine ways and means for how to begin discussing a shift to a circular and low carbon economy.
-In the article "Agder After the Pandemic" on my blog Devblog.no (reference below), I present the case for organized civil society taking an initiative on this, in a partnership with the public and private sectors.
+In the article "Agder After the Pandemic" (Note 5), I present the case for organized civil society taking an initiative on this, in a partnership with the public and private sectors.
 I have shared this article with selected NGOs, but have so far not received much response.
-One likely obstacle is setting aside time and resources.
-Another is likely a lacking experience in collaborating on these complex issues which operate at several levels of society.
+One likely obstacle is setting aside time and availability of necessary human and financial resources.
+Another obstacle is likely a lacking experience in collaborating on these complex issues as they operate at several levels of society.

 A Model and Two Questions

-The flowchart, "After the Corona: Stakeholder Participation Processes" is adapted from a flowchart that I prepared for a World Bank project (World Bank 1997).
+The above flowchart, "After the Corona: Stakeholder Participation Processes", is adapted from a flowchart that I prepared for a World Bank project (World Bank 1997).
 It presents the iterative process of public consultation and involvement of stakeholders.
-It is a simplified presentation of how work on this through repetitive feedback can contribute to, first, raising awareness of the situation, and second, ensure that citizens become involved in the process of creating a new and alternative scenario for the post-pandemic situation.
+It is a simplified presentation of how work on this through repetitive feedback can contribute, first, to raise awareness of the situation, and second, ensure that citizens become involved in the process of creating a new and alternative scenario for the post-pandemic situation.

 Do any among you have experience with initiating and realizing such bottom-up societal processes?
 Based on such experience, what advise do you have for civil society in Agder county?

 (1) This is an article in a series on the Agder region.
 An article that refers to them is available (see Note 5).